 Using WillowSign to Legally Sign Documents

 WillowSign allows users to apply legally binding electronic signatures to documents within a workflow.
-It leverages the SignWell service, which ensures compliance with international e-signature standards.
-WillowSign uses wet signature simulation and seals the document with a digital certificate once all signatures are completed.
+It uses the SignWell service, which ensures compliance with international e-signature standards.
+WillowSign applies a wet signature and seals the completed document with a digital certificate once all signatures are in place.

 When to Use WillowSign